-8.3.2.1 Input Clock Switching - Manual Mode
+8.3.4.1 Input Clock Switching - Manual Mode

-When CLKin_SELECT_MODE is 0 or 1 then CLKin0 or CLKin1 respectively is always selected as the active input clock.
-Manual mode will also override the EN_CLKinX bits such that the CLKinX buffer will operate even if CLKinX is disabled with EN_CLKinX = 0.
+When CLKin_SELECT_MODE is 0, 1, or 2 then CLKin0, CLKin1, or CLKin2 respectively is always selected as the active input clock.
+Manual mode will also override the EN_CLKinX bits such that the CLKinX buffer will operate even if CLKinX is is disabled with EN_CLKinX = 0.

+Entering Holdover

+If holdover mode is enabled then holdover mode is entered if:

+Digital lock detect of PLL1 goes low and DISABLE_DLD1_DET = 0.

+Exiting Holdover

-- Entering Holdover: If holdover mode is enabled, then holdover mode is entered if Digital lock detect of PLL1 goes low and DISABLE_DLD1_DET = 0. - Exiting Holdover: The active clock for automatic exit of holdover mode is the manually selected clock input.
+The active clock for automatic exit of holdover mode is the manually selected clock input.